Principles of Roman Law 2019/20

 The notion of Succession.
 ‘Natural’ vs. Succession by Will.
 Succession based on the Law of XII Tables.
 Early Roman Wills.
 How to circumvent the Limitations?
 Praetorian vs. Civil Succession Types of Wills.
 Testamentary Provisions in Detail.
 The Will of Kronion.

 The Origins and the Division thereof.
 The Genesis (From nexum, fiducia, stipulatio & talio to Contractual and Delictual Liability).
 A unique Roman Invention?
 The Sources.
 The Contents and the Conditions thereof.
 Impossibility.
-No Obligation in favour of the 3rd Party.
+No Obligation in favour of the 3rd Party and the later Fate thereof.
 Dare-Facere-Praestare.
 Divisibility and Indivisibility.

 UNITs 5–6: The Law of Obligations: The ‘Real’ Contracts.